anon-blue/anon.blue/README.txt

                                                          Holy crap, it clean-sla
-ted.                                                   kdu Yo   Im not locked he re with you, youre locked in here with me.
+ted.
+That's good, because I misplaced my key    Ywa what key?
+Im not locked he re with you, youre locked in here with me.

           pace oooops?